relevant-ai/RelevantCardsDocumentation/DOCS.md

 #### `dateString` and `dateObject`

-A date can be converted into a user-ready format with date formats **TODO: LINK HERE**.
+A date can be converted into a user-ready format using date formats.
+[Click here for specifications on possible formats](http://www.unicode.org/reports/tr35/tr35-31/tr35-dates.html#Date_Format_Patterns).
 For example:

 ```swift
 let b = getTime().dateString("yyyy-MM-dd") // Produces the current date in the format 2015-09-30